MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-search.md

 - **Freeform text search** with full text search, simple query syntax, and Lucene query syntax.
 - **Simple scoring profiles** that score model relevance as a function of values in the documents themselves.
-- **Geosearch** that explores data based on the proximity of a search result to a physical location.
+- **Geo search** that explores data based on the proximity of a search result to a physical location.
 - **User experiences features** like autocomplete, suggestions, sorting, and paging.
 - **Knowledge store** that saves enrichments created during indexing.
 - **Import data wizard** to configure indexers.